kangabru/jekyll-tailwindcss-boilerplate/readme.md

 ```
 npm run setup
 ```

+## 🍕 Develop

+```
+npm start
+```
 Open your page on [localhost:4000](http://localhost:4000).
+Parcel and Jekyll will run concurrently so file changes update automatically.

 > :warning: **CSS might not render on the very first load.** :warning:
 >
-> Simply open [`index.css`](/index.css) and save to refresh the file.
+> Simply open [`index.css`](/index.css), save the file to trigger an update, then refresh your browser.
 >
 > Jekyll and Parcel run concurrently in dev builds so the CSS may not generate in time.
 This only happens once (when the file doesn't exist) and is not an issue in prod builds.

-## 🍕 Develop

-```
-npm start
-```
-Parcel and Jekyll will run concurrently so file changes update automatically.

 ## 💻 Release